How Will The Brexit Referendum Affect You?

 After the shocking Brexit results, many people are wondering how we arrived at a point where the UK is going to leave the European Union.
 The ramifications of the historic June 23rd vote are set to reverberate for many years to come.
 There is no doubt that what will follow is going to have a long term, severe impact on the lives of ordinary people in the UK.
 Cashfloat, your direct payday loan lender investigates how Brexit affects Britons and Europeans alike.

 This series of articles will look at the Brexit odds and how Brexit affects our daily life.
 We will attempt to isolate facts from opinions, untruths and myths.
-Many analysts have tried to forecast what will happen when Article 50 is triggered, but no one can be certain, since no other country has chosen to leave the EU.
+Many analysts have tried to forecast what will happen when Article 50 is triggered, but no one can be certain.

 Brexit Affects All Of Us